 The statewide campaign is now underway.
 In addition to raising screening rates among all Oregonians, the campaign seeks to decrease disparities related to colorectal cancer in specific communities.
-We are working with partners in African American and Native American communities where there is a higher rate of colorectal cancer diagnoses and deaths, and implementing a mini campaign in Eastern Oregon where there are increased barriers to getting screened and is a higher death rate due to colorectal cancer compared to the state average.
+We are working with partners in African American, Native American and Spanish-speaking communities where there is a higher rate of colorectal cancer diagnoses and deaths.

 Want to connect with us on Facebook?
 We would love to have you as a fan!